matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/docs-contribution/add-resources.md

 If you believe that a content resource should be added to a page, be free to recommend its addition.

 ## How we decide
-All learning resources, recommended by the community will be evaluated based on the following criteria:
+All learning resources recommended by the community will be evaluated based on the following criteria:

 - Is the content resource current?
 - Is the content resource protected by a payment wall?